 Rooms with a king-sized bed are also available, but these are the handicapped accessible rooms and therefore have larger bathrooms with no tub, but a wheel-chair accessible shower instead.
 All rooms are equipped with central air conditioning.

-Roll-away cots may be requested for siblings who do not wish to share a bed, (there is a $15 per night charge for this).
+Roll-away cots may be requested for siblings who do not wish to share a bed.
 Also available are bed rails and cribs (the pak-n-play variety) call Housekeeping to request.
-If there are more than 2 adults in the same room, there is an additional charge of $10 per person, per night.
+If there are more than 2 adults in the same room.

 The following are available by calling Housekeeping, but supplies may be limited on some items: irons and ironing boards, hair dryers, extra pillows, blankets and towels